 - Auto financing limits availed by one person from all banks in aggregate, will not exceed Rs 30 lac at any point in time.

 - Financing for imported vehicles has been completely prohibited regardless of engine capacity.

-Based on the above, suppose if someone is willing to buy a new Honda Civic RS via car financing, the minimum we would need to pay in terms of 30% down payment will PKR 19.5 lac, and then will come the hefty monthly installments.
-In order to show you how tough the EMIs are, we have compiled below, a list of different local assembled cars to reflect their EMI against 30% down payment and 5-years (60 months) payback period.
-Do note that the below mentioned rates will vary depending on the bank you opt & the markup applied.
+Based on the above, suppose someone is willing to buy a new Honda Civic RS via car financing, the minimum we would need to pay in terms of a 30% down payment will be PKR 19.5 lac and then will come the hefty monthly installments.
+In order to show you how tough the EMIs are, we have compiled below, a list of different locally assembled cars to reflect their EMI against a 30% down payment and a 5-years (60 months) payback period.
+Do note that the below-mentioned rates will vary depending on the bank you opt for & the markup applied.
 Have a look: